 Tolerance of those of Different Faiths and Beliefs

 We actively promote diversity through our celebrations of different faiths and cultures.
 Religious Education lessons and PSHE lessons reinforce messages of tolerance and respect for others.

 Members of different faiths and religions are encouraged to share their knowledge to enhance learning within classes and the school.
-The children learn about other cultures, for example Brazil in year 2 and population movement in year 4, using our broad and balanced curriculum.
+The children learn about other cultures through our broad and balanced curriculum.